jbroadway/elefant-docs/docs/2.0/designers/including-dynamic-content.md

 * `navigation/top` - Embed a top-level menu
 * `social/video/youtube` - Embed a YouTube video into the current page
 * `user/sidebar` - Embed a user login/profile summary

+For a full list of helpers and what they do, visit the [helpers reference](/helpers).

 Next: [[:Sharing your themes]]